 The Basics of Home Brewing

-Malt extract brewing is the perfect spot for new homebrewers to get started with.
-It is much simpler than all grain, it requires less equipment, it costs less and it still produces very nice tasting brews.
-The other reason why it is a great place to start is because it teaches you the basics of brewing, it allows you to get a good understanding of what is involved in the process.
+Malt extract brewing is ideal for beginners and is what we are going to cover in this article.
+It is much simpler than all-grain, it requires less equipment, it costs less and it still produces very nice-tasting beer.
+Another reason it is a great way to start making beer is because it teaches you the basics of brewing, and provides you with a good understanding of what is involved in the process.

-– A primary fermenter with lid and spigot
+– A primary fermenter with a lid and spigot

 – An airlock

 – A bottling wand or auto-siphon with tubing

 – A thermometer

 There a 4 main ingredients in beer…

 – Grains (or in this case malt extract)

 Considering that beer is made up of at least 90% water it is arguably the most important ingredient in beer and goes without saying that the quality of your brew water plays a very important role in the quality of the finished product.